elmbridge/curriculum/Choose Your Own Emoji.md

 If you want to learn more, the `List` module is thoroughly documented on [package.elm-lang.org](http://package.elm-lang.org/packages/elm-lang/core/latest/List).
 The site is a great resource if you want to learn more about the public API for available Elm packages and core modules.

 Now, it's your turn!
-Add the new markup to `View.view`, with the `renderKeys` and `renderKey` helper functions.
-If you get stuck, you can see [a completed version of this step here](https://github.com/elmbridge/elmoji-translator/releases/tag/release-4-part-1).
+Add the new markup to `view`, with the `renderKeys` and `renderKey` helper functions.

-### Displaying the Currenlty Selected Key
+### Displaying the Currently Selected Key

 There's one more part of the UI that we have to render — we have to display the currently selected key as selected.
 If we give the specified emoji `.key-selector` a class of `.is-selected`, it will display with a blue background.
-For now, we'll hard code the selected key to `Model.defaultKey`.
+For now, we'll hard code the selected key to `defaultKey`.

 When you have to conditionally attach classes to an HTML element in Elm, the `Html.Attributes.classList` function is helpful in simplifying the code.
 The function consumes a list of tuples, with each tuple containing a string (representing a class) and a boolean (describing whether the class should be attached to the element).
 The code for rendering the `.key-selector` element might look something like this: